 In order to offer salah correctly, ensure that the sunnah relating to salah are understood properly.
 For no matter how humbly salah is offered, if it is against the Sunnah, the salah would become doubtful.
 That is why it is crucial that the sunnah relating to salah be understood well and followed carefully.

-SUNNAH RELATED TO SALAH
+SUNNAH RELATED TO PRAYER

 1. When making niyah (intention) for salah, men should bring their hands up to their ears, and women should bring their hands up to their shoulders.